TradieMate/tiledesk/docker-compose/RENDER_SETUP.md

 This guide will help you set up Tiledesk on Render using Docker Compose.

+## Render Compatibility

+This Docker Compose configuration has been specifically adapted for Render:

+1. **Port Configuration**: The main proxy service binds to the port specified by Render's `PORT` environment variable (default: 10000)
+2. **WebSocket Support**: The MQTT WebSocket connections use the `wss://` protocol for secure connections
+3. **External Database**: Uses an external MongoDB database instead of a container

 ## Prerequisites

 1. A Render account (https://render.com)